Home / Build Guides / Best $1,500 Gaming PC Build (2026)

 Upgrade path

-At this tier, you’re not upgrading for a while.
-When the time comes:
+At this tier, you’re not upgrading for a while:

-• The platform survives: AM5 support runs through at least 2027 with more CPU generations coming
+• 3–4 years: AM5 support runs through at least 2027 with more CPU generations confirmed

 Who this build is for

-Gamers who want to play at 4K, streamers who game simultaneously, and anyone building a machine they don’t want to think about upgrading for 3–4 years.
-If you’re primarily gaming at 1080p or 1440p on a standard 60–144Hz monitor, the $1,000 build is a better value — save the $500 for peripherals or a better monitor.
+Gamers who want 4K, streamers who game simultaneously, and anyone building a machine they don’t want to think about for 3–4 years.
+If you’re primarily gaming at 1440p on a 144Hz monitor, the $1,000 build is better value — save the difference for a better monitor.